 The annual return of a company is required to be made up in every year to a date which is not later than its Annual Return Date (ARD).

-Annual returns and accounts - SEND BACK LETTERS
+Annual returns and financial statements - SEND BACK LETTERS

-Where an annual return is sent back by CRO for correction or for fees, Section 249A, Companies Act 1990, requires that the errors/omissions must be corrected and a fully compliant document delivered to the CRO within 14 days.
+Where an annual return is sent back by CRO for correction or for fees, Section 249A, Companies Act 1990 (from June 1st - section 898 Companies Act 2014 applies), requires that the errors/omissions must be corrected and a fully compliant document delivered to the CRO within 14 days.

 If a fully compliant document is not delivered to the CRO within 14 days, the original document will be deemed not to have been delivered to the Registrar.
 The re-submitted document will then be treated as a fresh submission, potentially resulting in the company incurring late filing penalties and losing any entitlement to claim audit exemption for two years.

-A new company is exempt from the obligation to annex accounts to its first annual return, which return is required to be made up to a date that is six months from its date of incorporation.
-It is, however, required to annex accounts to its second annual return, which return is required to be made up to a date not later than 18 months from its date of incorporation, and filed within 28 days.
+A new company is exempt from the obligation to annex financial statements (accounts) to its first annual return, which return is required to be made up to a date that is six months from its date of incorporation.
+It is, however, required to annex financial statements to its second annual return, which return is required to be made up to a date not later than 18 months from its date of incorporation, and filed within 28 days.

-Many new companies will have difficulty in having accounts ready for filing 19 months post-incorporation.
+Many new companies will have difficulty in having financial statements ready for filing 19 months post-incorporation.
 One option available is to extend the Company's second ARD to a later date to obtain the optimum gap of nine months between its financial year end and its ARD.
-However this would not affect the necessity for the company to hold its AGM within 18 months of incorporation (Section 131 of the 1963 Companies Act) or the requirement to present accounts to its AGM within 9 months of the balance sheet date (Section 148 of the 1963 Companies Act).
-It is a criminal offence to breach these sections of the act (131 & 148).
+However this would not affect the necessity for the company to hold its AGM within 18 months of incorporation (Section 131 of the 1963 Companies Act (from June 1st - section 175 Companies Act 2014) or the requirement to present financial statements to its AGM within 9 months of the balance sheet date (Section 148 of the 1963 Companies Act - from June 1st section 341 Companies Act 2014).
+It is a criminal offence to breach these sections of the act (131 & 148) (from June 1st -sections 175 & 341).

-A checklist of all documents to be attached to Form B1 when filed is contained in the form.
-In most cases, audited accounts must be attached to the annual return.
-These accounts must cover a period which ends not more than nine months prior to the date to which the annual return is made up.
-Accounts must be audited unless the company is entitled to the Audit Exemption and claims it.
+In most cases, audited financial statements must be attached to the annual return.
+These financial statements must cover a period which ends not more than nine months prior to the date to which the annual return is made up.
+Financial statements must be audited unless the company is entitled to the Audit Exemption and claims it.

-The accounts to be annexed to the company's annual return are required:
+The financial statements to be annexed to the company's annual return are required:

-The accounts are further required to be made up to a date which is not earlier by more than nine months than the date to which the annual return is made up.
+The financial statements are further required to be made up to a date which is not earlier by more than nine months than the date to which the annual return is made up.

 Accordingly, if a company's ARD is more than nine months after its financial year-end, the company cannot retain that ARD and will have to either bring forward its ARD to an earlier date or extend it to a later date.
 If the company's ARD is less than nine months from its financial year-end, the company may wish to extend its ARD to a later date to obtain the optimum ARD of nine months from its financial year end.

 An annual return can be completed online using www.core.ie.
-Please see info leaflet regarding filing.
 An annual return can also be filed online using a secretarial software package.
 An annual return can be filed through CORE for €20 which is half the price of filing on paper.
 You have 28 days from your Annual Return Date to file your return online.
-You then have a further 28 days from the date you file online to get the signature page, accounts and payment to CRO.
+You then have a further 28 days from the date you file online to get the signature page, financial statements and payment to CRO.

-Where an annual return is e-filed but the submission is not completed within the concessionary period of 28 days i.e. the appropriate accounts, signature page and relevant filing fee are not delivered to the CRO, this office reserves the right to block further e-filings of the same submission by the company and may insist on the annual return being filed in hard copy when it is being re-submitted.
+Where an annual return is e-filed but the submission is not completed within the concessionary period of 28 days i.e. the appropriate financial statements, signature page and relevant filing fee are not delivered to the CRO, this office reserves the right to block further e-filings of the same submission by the company and may insist on the annual return being filed in hard copy when it is being re-submitted.
+B1online_DL v1.6.pdf

 Returns which are filed late with the CRO incur a substantial Late Filing Penalty.

 CRO receives regular requests from companies to treat annual returns lost or delayed in the post as received on time.
-Section 127 of the Companies Act 1963 places the responsibility for prompt delivery of annual returns to the Registrar of Companies on the companies themselves.
+Section 127 of the Companies Act 1963 (from June 1st - section 343 Companies Act 2014) places the responsibility for prompt delivery of annual returns to the Registrar of Companies on the companies themselves.
 Therefore, under the law, the CRO cannot grant any concessions in respect of documents which are not delivered to the Registrar on time as a result of being lost or delayed in the ordinary post.

 The only circumstances in which such an application will be considered is where the company can provide independent documentary evidence of having posted or dispatched the documents using a form of time guaranteed service, on a date which, under the guarantee, should have resulted in on-time delivery to the CRO, and where the service requires the collection of a signature as proof of delivery.